Sasha DiGiulian

 Sasha DiGiulian (born October 23, 1992) is an American professional rock climber who specializes in outdoor sport and big wall climbing with a background in competition climbing and bouldering.
-She won the gold medal at the 2011 International Federation of Sport Climbing World Championships in Arco, Italy, for Female Overall, placed gold in Bouldering and Bronze in Duel.
+She won the gold medal at the 2011 International Federation of Sport Climbing World Championships in Arco, Italy, for Female Combined.
 Sasha won multi-year PanAmerican championships and is a three-time US National Champion.